GDX-X/PFS-BatchKit-Manager/README.md

 10) Normally if all goes well, your hard drive should be connected to your pc as local hard drive
 (You can check in `Show list of mounted devices` InstanceName PS2HDD)

+Now you can use all features of PFS Batchkit Manager!

   ------
    </p>